Kluang High School: 1960s

 Form One in the Malay medium of instruction was started in 1961 with a separate intake of students who had completed their education at Malay primary schools.
-On 21 December 1963, the Malay classes were incorporated - foreshadowed in the Education Ministry's announcements - into a new school, Sekolah Menengah Kebangsaan Kluang and in January 1965, the students were transferred to their school’s (renamed Sekolah Sultan Abdul Jalil later that same year) new building at 3rd mile, Jalan Mersing.
+On 21 December 1963, the Malay classes were incorporated - foreshadowed in the Education Ministry's announcements - into a new school, Sekolah Menengah Kebangsaan Kluang.
+In January 1965, the students were transferred to their school's new building at 3rd mile, Jalan Mersing.
+The school was renamed Sekolah Sultan Abdul Jalil later that same year.

 Students who failed the Secondary Schools Entrance Examination (the local version of the British Eleven-plus) to qualify for entry into Form One had the option to enrol in a two-year course with a practical and vocational bias (e.g. carpentry and poultry-raising), at the newly started Secondary Continuation School (Malay: Sekolah Pelajaran Lanjutan) at SES on 2 April 1962.
 The Secondary Schools Entrance Examination was scrapped in 1964, allowing for automatic promotion of Standard VI pupils to Form One in 1965.
 The secondary continuation school system was abolished at the end of 1964 and the students, following a scheme to bring them up to par, were admitted to SES in 1965.

 In 1963, a basketball court was built to the left of the school's main entrance, next to the science lab.
 In addition, a double-storey block of eight classrooms was erected next to the wooden block, resulting in a decrease in the size of the southern quadrangle.

 The remaining part of the Primary English School shifted to the Tengku Mahmud School building in 1963.
 Both of these schools became the main feeder primary schools for SES.
 A new admission policy saw the introduction of Remove Classes (one-year English immersion classes prior to starting Form One) at SES for students from vernacular primary schools.

 A request for tender for the building of a boys' hostel was published in 1962 and it was constructed in 1964.